wp-plugins/global-javascript/readme.txt

 Allows the user to create custom javascript for their Wordpress powered site on a global level.
 The Javascript made by the user of the plugin will be loaded after any other Javascript that is used by other plugins and/or themes.

+PLUGIN FEATURES:
+Some of the features that are included in this plugin are:
+ - syntax highlighting
+ - code minification
+ - revisions
+ - grouping blocks of code
+ - including dependencies (libraries such as jQuery and backbone.js)
+ - elegant editor interface courtesy of ACE

+FUTURE ADDITIONS:
+Here are some of the things that I will be adding sometime in the future as the plugin grows :) :
+ - ability to choose your minifier of choice from the minify library
+ - ability to load different javascript files for each page/post as decided by the plugin user
+ - ability to save additional javascript files and create tabs to organize the files
+ - a separate button to completely delete the javascript files from the server

 == Installation ==

 1. Upload 'global-javascript' folder to the '/wp_content/plugins' directory.
 Or alternatively install through the WordPress admin dashboard.